priceblick/documentation/docs/API.md

 ### GET Endpoints For THE, TTF and PEG Market Data

-### GET Endpoints For THE, TTF and PEG Market Data

 | Endpoint      | Description               | Method | Auth Handler         |
 |---------------|---------------------------|--------|----------------------|
 | `/the_eur`    | Get THE EUR data          | GET    | API Key required     |